BarOvda/EbayAutoDisplay/README.md

 Simple way to use Ebay finding API.

-With this libarary, you can find Ebay proudacts by submitted String.
+With this library, you can find Ebay proudacts by submitted String.

 Use Category ID and Location for more specific results.